infrae/infrae.testbrowser/README.txt

   Boolean indicating if a redirect must be automatically followed.
 Default to True.

+``follow_external_redirect``
+  Boolean indicating if a redirect to a url that doesn't match the current server and port set in options should be automatically followed and handled by the current WSGI application.
+Activating it, will update the options ``server`` and ``port`` to the new value defined by the redirect URL.
+Default to False.

 ``handle_errors``
   Set the WSGI flag ``wsgi.handleErrors`` in the WSGI environment.
 Default to True.